kalamuna/kalastatic/docs/4-Prototyping.md

 ### Meta-Data

 Meta-Data is general data that helps describe the content you're presenting.
-Depending on the scope, meta-data can exist almost anywhere.
+Depending on the defining method, meta-data can exist almost anywhere.

-#### Local
+#### Local Front-Matter

+Use this if you just want a local variables.
+These are good for simple page properties.
 Add YAML front-matter to files to append properties to the file.

 *example.html*
 ``` html